KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/antara-overview.md

 A utxo is simply a bill of value sitting in your digital wallet — much like the many small fiat dollar bills you may have sitting in your physical wallet.
 The collection of utxos in your digital wallet make up the total balance.

 For example, a user could have in their digital wallet a utxo worth 1 KMD, another utxo worth 2 KMD, and another worth 7 KMD.
-Altogether, in the software GUI the user would see that they have 10 KMD total.
+Altogether, in the software interface the user would see that they have 10 KMD total.
 Most users would never know that they actually have three separate utxos that make up the full balance, as utxos are typically managed automatically by blockchain software.

 When the user spends money, the blockchain software automatically splits the money they spend into new utxos.
 If our user desires to spend 6 KMD, the software splits the 7 KMD utxo into two pieces: a 6 KMD utxo is sent to the destination address, as the user instructed, and the remaining 1 KMD is returned to the user as "change."

 The user now has a 1 KMD utxo, a 2 KMD utxo, and another 1 KMD utxo.
 The total that they see in their wallet is 4 KMD.

-#### Antara Modules Rely on CryptoConditions, an Interledger Team Creation

-Antara Modules rely on a concept that was created by different blockchain company, [Interledger](https://interledger.org/).
-The technology is called [CryptoConditions](https://tools.ietf.org/html/draft-thomas-crypto-conditions-01), and we won't delve deeply into the details yet.
-See later tutorials and discussions for more information.

 ## Antara Modules: Utxo-based Smart Contracts